apache/nuttx/README.txt

   This is pretty straight forward for creating new configurations but may be less intuitive for modifying existing configurations.

+  Another ncurses-based tool that is an option to kconfig-mconf is kconfig-nconf.
+The differences are primary in in the aesthetics of the UI.
+If you have kconfig-nconf built, then you can invoke that front end
+  with:

+    make nconfig

   If you have an environment that supports the Qt or GTK graphical systems (probably KDE or gnome, respectively, or Cygwin under Windows with Qt or GTK installed), then you can also build the graphical kconfig-frontends,